Posted on July 6, 2021 at 1:00 PM by Madhu Gadia

 Jolie, congrats on mastering the art of cooking dal and seasoning them.
 You can now cook a variety of dals using a similar method.

 Next time, maybe you can cook the dal in an Instant Pot.
 Since dals/beans are a staple in the Indian diet, most Indians own a pressure cooker.
 I use a pressure cooker several times a week.
-In an Instant Pot or pressure cooker, the toor dal will cook in 2-3 minute pressure.
-If cooked too long, the dal can become mushy.
+In an Instant Pot or pressure cooker, the toor dal will cook in 3-4 minute pressure.
 Give it a try.

 Here is another toor dal recipe using an Instant Pot - Dal Fry, see video